 - Borrowers in business school can choose from the deferment, interest-only and full monthly payment plans.

 - Medical and dental school students can choose the deferred repayment plan and the full monthly payment plan.
 They can also choose a fixed $100 repayment plan, in which you make monthly payments of $100 while enrolled in school.
-Then payments will increase to a full monthly payment with principal and interest.
+After that, payments will increase to a full monthly payment with principal and interest.

 - Borrowers who refinance may also choose a “hybrid” repayment plan.
 The interest rate is fixed for the first five years of repayment, then varies monthly for the final five years.

-You can email CommonBond customer service anytime at email@example.com or through live chat, or you can call 800-975-7812 Monday through Friday from 9 a.m. to 8 p.m.
-EST. With a few trial phone calls, we confirmed that customer service is very friendly and has minimal waiting time.
+You can email CommonBond customer service anytime at firstname.lastname@example.org or through live chat, or you can call 800-975-7812 Monday through Friday from 9 a.m. to 8 p.m.
+EST.

 How to apply for a loan with CommonBond